 Find a range of temporary and permanent skilled visas.
 Includes Working Holiday (417) and Temporary Work - Skilled (457) visas.

 Student visas are temporary visas that allow people to come to Australia for a specified period to study at an Australian educational institution.

 Information outlining some useful resources and tolls for migration agents in Australia.

-Information on getting an assessment of occupational qualifications, skills or experience that you have gained overseas.
+Information on getting an assessment of occupational qualifications or skills that you have gained overseas.